cocagne/paxos/README.md

 This repository contains the results of my first foray into providing both a useful and educational Paxos implementation.
-The repository is in pretty good shape and still fills it's intended role but the design includes explicit support for sending network messages.
+The repository is in pretty good shape and still fills its intended role but the design includes explicit support for sending network messages.
 I now consider this something of an anti-pattern for Paxos implementations and recommend using an even more tightly constrained library that implements the core algorithm and nothing else,